LiamSorta/DocChARt/README.md

   * Involves the use of multiple sources of medical data
   * Increasingly time-consuming (56% of ward round [WR] spent on paperwork, 18% on delays/interruptions)
 * Fernandes & Eneje report WR inefficiencies in note-taking
-  * Noted time lost during WR loking for notes, writing medical issues, past medical history
+  * Noted time lost during WR looking for notes, writing medical issues, past medical history
   * Average time ~8-9.5 minutes medical WR per patient
   * Reduced to 6 min with electronic data printed for WR